syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to resolve LibSkiaSharp not found exception

-* In Docker container, Ensure whether the libfontconfig package properly installed by adding the following line in your Docker file.
+* In Docker container, ensure whether the libfontconfig package properly installed by adding the following line in your Docker file.
 {% tabs %}

 {% highlight Dockerfile %}